 The geothermal resource potential map (JPG 1.6 MB) for the United States shows locations of identified hydrothermal sites and favorability of deep enhanced geothermal systems (EGS).
+"Hydrothermal" refers to naturally-occurring geothermal resources used by conventional geothermal power projects commercially available and widely deployed today, while "Deep EGS" refers to geothermal heat that require technologies that are currently being developed and demonstrated to recover it.
 The map does not include shallow EGS resources located near hydrothermal sites or U.S. Geological Survey (USGS) assessment of undiscovered hydrothermal resources.
 The map was created by NREL using data provided by the Southern Methodist University Geothermal Laboratory and NREL analyses for regions with temperatures equal to or greater than 150°C. Source data for identified hydrothermal sites is from National Geothermal Resources Fact Sheet.
 (Temperature-at-depth data for deep EGS in Alaska and Hawaii not available.)

 This geothermal map (JPG .90 MB) shows current and planned power generation capacity by state.
 Data are from the Geothermal Energy Association (GEA) (as of February 2013).
 The numbers for "planned" generation include projects in Phases 1-4 of development and unconfirmed projects.
 Total installed capacity is 3,386 MW, and total planned capacity is 2,511 to 2,606 MW.